jinghui-cheng/jinghui-cheng.github.io/_pages/lab.md

 description:
 ---

-We investigate methods, techniques, and tools to support interaction designers conduct user-centered design collaboratively with other stakeholders in various contexts, including serious games, software engineering tools, safety-critical systems, and general-purpose applications.
+We investigate methods, techniques, and tools to support diverse stakeholders (e.g., designers, users, developers, and domain experts) in engaging in the collaborative user-centered design activities in various contexts, including serious games, software engineering tools, safety-critical systems, and applications involving emerging technologies such as artificial intelligence and mixed reality.
 Our research topic includes usability engineering, interaction design patterns, design systems, and other design tools.
-Our methodology, rooted in both human-computer interaction and empirical software engineering, is fundamentally centered on the human stakeholders of software systems, in particular users, designers, and developers.
+Our methodology, rooted in both human-computer interaction and empirical software engineering, is fundamentally centered on the human stakeholders of software systems.

 **Research Keywords**: Human-computer interaction; software engineering; usability engineering; interaction design; design artifact analysis; research methods for design study